TCB13/thunder-tus-php/Readme.md

 - `FileSystem`: a quick to use and understand backend for simple projects that will append uploaded parts into a file stored at the path provided on it's constructor;
 - `Redis`: useful in distributed scenarios (eg. your backend serves requests from multiple machines behind a load balancer), will store uploaded parts into a Redis database;
-- `MongoDB`: also for distributed scenarios, will store uploaded parts inside a MongoDB GridFS bucket.
+- `MongoDB`: also for distributed scenarios, will store uploaded parts inside a MongoDB GridFS bucket;
+- `Amazon S3`: an implementation of Amazon's S3 protocol for distributed scenarios.
+Tested compatibility with DigitalOcean's Spaces.

 You may also implement your own storage backend by extending the `StorageBackend` class and/or implementing the `StorageInterface` interface.